BrNi05/vscpa/README.md

 ## About the project

-- VSCPA is a tool designed to assist C and C++ developers with debugging and building in VS Code.
+- VSCPA is a tool designed to assist C and C++ developers with debugging and building in VS Code (or OSS Code).
 - It generates the `tasks` and `launch` files for the project, completely automatically or based on user preferences.
 - It can be (and should be) opened in the working directory (the VS Code project folder) via the system or VS Code Terminal.
 - After initial setup, up to "0-click" file generation.